ioccc-src/winner/2014/maffiodo2/README.md

 ## Judges' remarks:

-On the face of it :-) given what this program one might wonder what makes this winner special.
+On the face of it :-) given what this program does one might wonder what makes this winner special.
 But when you realize the source is small enough to tweet on twitter you understand.

 Who will be the first to tweet this source?
 How many re-tweets will such tweet get?
 And how many people will really understand the tweet?

 ## Author's remarks:

 ### Remarks

 This program convert an image to an ASCII ART.
 The program reads a raw RGB image from **stdin** and print the ASCII ART to **stdout**.

 The build process will raise some warnings about: